chloejaneward/SkyScape/README.md

 How to clone the code:

-1.Go to the [repository link](https://github.com/chloejaneward/SkyScape) on GitHub 2.Press the green code button above the repository files, click HTTPS and copy the link 3.You can then use this code to open a new repository on any code editor, like CodeAnywhere or GitPod.
+1. Go to the [repository link](https://github.com/chloejaneward/SkyScape) on GitHub
+2. Press the green code button above the repository files, click HTTPS and copy the link
+3. You can then use this code to open a new repository on any code editor, like CodeAnywhere or GitPod.

 ## Credits